ing-bank/ingenious-doc/docs/knowyourframework.md

       To make working simple, intuitive and easy, you can also use the **drag and drop** to create test steps.

-      In the following example, we can create the *Checkout* Reusable simply by **dragging and dropping the objects** from the Object Repository and parameterizing them by **dragging and dropping the datasheet columns**
+      In the following example, we can create the **Login** Reusable simply by **dragging and dropping the objects** from the Object Repository and parameterizing them by **dragging and dropping the datasheet columns**

       ![drag_drop1](img/toolui/draganddrop1.gif "drag_drop1")